 - a secure channel for the timely and efficient electronic distribution of aeronautical information to all users;

 - reduced workload throughout the entire AIS process;

 - lower investment costs for developing and maintaining local systems by both AIS Units and airspace users;

 - higher availability of data through easy access.

 EAD contributes to a reduction in safety risks posed by the distribution and publication of aeronautical information.
 On 9 December 2016, EUROCONTROL became the first pan-European Aeronautical Information Service Provider to be certified under the Single European Sky legislation regarding the provision of the European AIS Database (EAD).

 EAD is a single, centralised repository of aeronautical information.
 It enhances the quality of aeronautical data by using international standards and rigorous data-checking procedures, including in-depth validation and verification.
 Two main types of clients use EAD: Data Providers and Data Users.

 Data providers use the database to directly maintain and distribute their own aeronautical information.
 They retain full control of – and intellectual property rights over – the information they input into EAD.
 Data providers include:

-- Aeronautical Information Services (AIS) organisations within Civil Aviation Authorities, Air Navigation Service Providers (ANSPs) and military administrations from the European Civil Aviation Conference (ECAC) area; as well as
+- Aeronautical Information Services (AIS) organisations in Civil Aviation Authorities, Air Navigation Service Providers (ANSPs) and military administrations from the European Civil Aviation Conference (ECAC) area;

 - designated organisations which maintain data that does not fall under the responsibility of national agencies.